adrian09h/todo_management/README.md

 ## Features
 - Users can register and log in.
+- Users can view their list of todos
-- Users can create a new todo and delete existing one by long clicking a todo.
+- Users can create a new todo.
+- Users can delete existing todos by long clicking.
+- Users can see todo-items.
-- Users can add a new todo item and delete existing one by long clicking an item.
+- Users can add a new todo-item or delete existing items by long clicking them.
 - Users can see their todos even when they are offline.

 ## TODO in next version